Have you ever found yourself digging through an old cupboard, tossing aside colourful pieces of ‘80s lycra, vinyl records and unused running gear?

 You see, electronic devices are not built for long-term storage.

-If you stuff a laptop, a television or a mixing desk into a storage unit without proper care, it probably won’t come out in the same condition that it went in.
+If you stuff a laptop, a television or video recording equipment into a storage unit without proper care, it probably won’t come out in the same condition that it went in.
+So if you’re a budding web designer or a voice-over artist or you just enjoy sitting with your feet up watching TV then you need to take care of your equipment.

 Rust, mold and cracking can all quickly convert a valuable piece of kit into a worthless pile of circuit boards and wire.